 Workplaces can be anxiety-inducing spaces for employees.
-With deadlines looming, office politics to manage, plus unforeseen issues arising such as COVID-19, there’s a lot to handle!
-Employee anxiety negatively impacts productivity.
-When your team is distracted by stress, they’re not able to function to their full capacity.
+There’s a lot to handle with deadlines looming, office politics to manage, and unforeseen issues such as COVID-19.
+Employee anxiety affects work by decreasing productivity and damaging company culture.
+When your team is distracted by stress, they cannot function at their total capacity.

 When employee anxiety and stress are handled appropriately, staff can get back to focusing on their work instead!

 Some managers believe that putting more pressure on their team can help increase productivity.
-While this may work for some people (and for a short period of time), for most people it only adds to stress and anxiety.
+While this may work for some people (and for a short period), it only adds to stress and anxiety for most.

 When your staff is stressed or anxious, they’re likely not as focused on their work.
 Few people function well when experiencing anxiety, and productivity often drops dramatically, affecting the company’s bottom line.
 According to the American Institute on stress, 40% of workers reported their job was very or extremely stressful, and one-quarter listed their jobs as the number one stressor in their lives.

 So, how should your business begin to minimize stress levels?
-The workplaces that do it best know what employee anxiety looks like and how to support employees.
-Let us share a few ways to identify employee anxiety and how to help solve the issue!
+The workplaces that do it best know what employee anxiety looks like, how anxiety affects work, and how to support employees.

 Ways Anxiety Can Show Up For Employees